Frequently Asked Questions

 Always validate in E.164 format for international consistency.

-API support varies.
-Consult individual operator documentation for specifics.
+API support varies by operator.
+Consult individual operator documentation for endpoint URLs, authentication requirements, and integration specifics.

 Implementing Emergency Number Handling

 Store numbers in E.164 format for consistency and interoperability.
-Include additional data for enhanced functionality:
+Include metadata for enhanced functionality:

 Error Prevention Checklist